RAM’s league tables are based on a set of consistent criteria,

-Established in 1990 by the central bank of Malaysia as part of the “institutional infrastructure” to support the development of Malaysia’s bond market, we have rated close to USD400 billion of bonds issued by over 500 entities based in Malaysia and 13 other countries.
+Established in 1990 by the central bank of Malaysia as part of the “institutional infrastructure” to support the development of Malaysia’s bond market, we have rated close to USD455 billion of bonds issued by over 700 entities.
 Our rating portfolio encompasses corporates, sovereign nations, financial institutions, insurance companies, project finance and structured finance obligations.

 RAM Ratings is also the world’s leading rating agency for securities issued under Islamic principles, or sukuk.
 Our vast experience and contributions in the rapidly expanding sukuk market has won us numerous awards, including Best Rating Agency (South-East Asia) in both 2018 and 2017 by CPI Financial, and Best Islamic Rating Agency in 2016 by Islamic Finance News.

 Accredited by the Tokyo Stock Exchange for listings on the Japanese Pro-Bond Market, RAM Ratings also offers ratings on the ASEAN and global rating scales, in addition to the Malaysian national scale.
 Equipped with an intimate understanding of the dynamics of the region, our ASEAN and global ratings are designed to meet the needs of investors keen to capitalise on the potential of the regional bond markets.